 The inflow of oxygen and the outflow of carbon dioxide at a balanced rate offers a naturally calming effect.
 Wim Hof breathing takes an alternative approach, creating an imbalance in oxygen and carbon dioxide through rapid exhales that scrub carbon dioxide from the body.
 The result is a feeling of increased energy and sensation, as the body takes in high levels of oxygen and does not sense a need to slow down any processes since it does not detect carbon dioxide.

 A Place to Practice

 Sports, moments of meditation, time out in nature, and the blend of all three are some ways to put these techniques to use.
 XPT often blends calming practice with physical activity, like on steady trail runs.
-The numerous practices to be found at the Center of Joy will factor in the breath as both a calming, energizing, and restorative factor.
+The numerous practices to be found in town factor in the breath as both a calming, energizing, and restorative influence.
 A walk or a swim out onto the platforms that dot the trails and the bay brings the chance to slow down or speed up surrounded by nature.

 Find each and more when you’re in town.